senta/weatherapp/README.md

 ### with Docker

+0. Move to backend project directory `cd apiserver`.
-1. Copy `.env` file onto the project root directory
+1. Copy `.env` file onto the backend root directory
    - The file includes the API key so that I will share the file separately.
 2. Build the docker image `docker build -t weather-as-a-service .`
 3. Run `docker run -p 5000:5000 --env-file .env weather-as-a-service`